top of page

 Statement Analysis - The process of examining how a person phrases statements to detect deception.

-TEDS - Tell, Explain, Describe, Show - TEDS is an acronym to assist in formulating open-ended questions.
+TEDS - Tell, Explain, Describe, Show - TEDS is an acronym to assist in formulating open-ended questions and eliciting a free narrative response.

 TIER Approach - A structured method for tactical interviewing used by UK police, standing for Think, Identify, Evaluate, and Respond, focusing on gathering intelligence effectively.